 Cost Structure

+Refer to the relevant table(s) in the financial forecast workbook that record your assumptions regarding the costs associated with the commercial exploitation phase:

+Table 2.7 “Cost of Sales”, Table 2.8 “Operational Expenditures” and Table 2.9 “Capital Expenditures” for the Ground Segment and Applications.

+Table 3 “Product Sales Assumptions for the Commercial Exploitation Phase” for the Space Segment and Systems.

-The key elements of cost for realising the value proposition are presented in Table 3 (“Product Sales Assumptions for the Commercial Exploitation Phase”) of the financial forecast workbook.
+The key elements of cost for realising the value proposition are presented in the attached financial forecast workbook.

+Optionally, you may also provide a copy of the relevant table(s) in this section, replacing the table placeholders below, as appropriate.

+A copy of this table/these tables is provided below.

-The following assumptions have been made when deriving the figures provided in this table: ……
+The following assumptions have been made when deriving the figures provided in this cost analysis: ……

 Competitive Landscape

-This section is optional if it is proposed to develop a product with a “confirmed business case”.
+This section is optional if you propose to develop a product with a “confirmed business case”.

 Our product is addressing the sector of …… (e.g. provide a few examples), which has the following characteristics: …. (e.g. geographical reach, trends, sales model).

 Our key competitors and the nature of the competition are identified in the table below.